 📋 What Ingredients do I need

-You will need the following ingredients to make this Copycat Traditional Coleslaw recipe from St-Hubert (see recipe card for quantities): Coleslaw Mix, White Sugar, White Vinegar, Vegetable Oil, Ground Dry Mustard, Salt and Ground Black Pepper.
+You will need the following ingredients to make this Copycat Traditional Coleslaw recipe from St-Hubert (see recipe card for quantities): Coleslaw Mix, White Sugar, White Vinegar, Vegetable Oil, Garlic Powder, Onion Powder, Salt and Ground Black Pepper.

 🥣 How to make Copycat St-Hubert Traditional Coleslaw